 Err on the Side of Caution

 Keep in mind that the estate you are probating represents a lifetime of hard work for the decedent.
 It may also include sentimental family heirlooms that are being passed down to the next generation.
 In short, what may seem like an obligation to you, means much more to the beneficiaries.
 Obviously, the decedent had a considerable amount of faith and trust in you because he/she appointed you to be the Executor of his/her estate.
 Given all of that, always err on the side of caution when fulfilling your role as Executor.
 If you are unsure of how to proceed at some juncture, consult with a professional.
 If you are hesitant about distributing an asset, take your time and make sure that distributing the asset is the right thing to do.
 If you think the estate might lack, start considering the sale of assets ahead of time.
 Keep in mind that someday, someone will be acting as your Executor.
 Ask yourself if the manner in which you are handling your role as Executor is how you would want someone to handle your estate.

 Contact Probate Lawyers

 For additional information, please join us for one of our upcoming FREE seminars.
-If you have additional question or concerns regarding tips for the Executor, contact the experienced probate lawyers at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional question or concerns regarding tips for the Executor, contact the experienced probate lawyers at German Law by calling 701-738-0060 to schedule an appointment.